pgdevelopers/apprenticeship/README.md

 ## :star: Highlights
 - Target start date: 9/5
 - Apprenticeship duration: 6 months
-- Average apprentice salary: 50K
+- Average apprentice salary: 50K annual
+- Benefits: Not provided
+- A note on compensation: All apprentices who proceed past the apprenticeship will receive a new, competitive full-time offer that includes benefits.

 ## :computer: Technologies
 - GCP (Google Cloud Platform)